openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 - Configure uDMA Core's PERIPH_CLK_ENABLE to enable uDMA QSPI's peripheral clock.
 A peripheral clock is used to calculate the baud rate in uDMA QSPI.
 - Configure uDMA Core's PERIPH_RESET CSR to issue a reset signal to uDMA QSPI.
 It acts as a soft reset for uDMA QSPI.
 - Configure QSPI Operation using  SETUP CSR.
 Refer to the CSR details for detailed information.
-- The DIV bit of QSPI SETUP should be updated with a non-zero value as it is used for buadrate calculation.
-The baud rate is determined by the period of the ref_clk divided by the value of DIV.

 Tx Operation
 ^^^^^^^^^^^^